 Where would you say you are?
 In an ocean without a life jacket?
 In a desert with a canteen full of water?

-Since the COVID-19 pandemic was sprung upon us, where has this sudden change of events found you?
+Since the COVID-19 pandemic sprung upon us, where has this sudden change of events found you?
 If unemployed.
 Are you finding yourself ill-equipped to weather the storms of uncertainty?
 Or, are you finding yourself enjoying your abruptly-given time off, putting your newly found freedom to great use?

 Staying “in the know” is not what you want to do during this abnormally, unprecedented time.
 But staying centered is.
 Sure it is important to know what’s going on in the world, but constantly watching the news or reading the daily paper will only create anxiety.
 Viewing others’ comments and posts about what they think will happen in the near future will also create more uncertainty and in some cases, panic.

 When seeking to be informed, it’s obvious that most of us do so because we want to be able to create, again, a world of normalcy and security.
-But what we don’t realize is that when a crisis is sometimes, to a degree, beyond our control, what we are opening ourselves up to is confusion, more anxiety, resulting in more fear-based, decision-making.
+But what we don’t realize is that when a crisis is sometimes, to a degree, beyond our control, what we are opening ourselves up to is confusion, and more anxiety, resulting in more fear-based, decision-making.

 Ask yourself this question.
 What do I choose?
 At the very moment that you find yourself checking your phone for a news update or sitting down to watch a YouTube video, ask yourself “What is it that I choose today?
 Fear or confidence?”

 Whether we are aware of this or not, each moment of every day, we all do make a choice to be at peace or to worry.
 Since it is much easier to slide into lower emotional energies, we must try with all of our power to refrain from sources that open doors to fearful thinking.
 Making decisions from a fear-based mindset will only compound more problems which in turn creates more worry and anxiety.